 Share the #love

 Now that you have a hashtag, let people know about it!
-Many decide to share their hashtag right away through their wedding website and save the dates so the guests could tag their social excitement immediately.
-Your save-the-date suite could include stickers for your guests to mark their calendars, and make sure one of those stickers features your hashtag.
+Many share their hashtag right away through their wedding website and save the dates so the guests could tag their social excitement immediately.
+Your save-the-date suite could include stickers for your guests to mark their calendars and make sure one of those stickers features your hashtag.

 Here’s a great example from a bride: